solublestudio/gatsby-plugin-scroll-reveal/README.md

 Scroll gatsby plugin to animate DOM elements on scroll.
 We use [Sal (Scroll Animation Library)](https://mciastek.github.io/sal/) less than **2.8kb**, written in vanilla Javascript.

+To see how to use advanced options visit [Sal's docs](https://github.com/mciastek/sal).

 ## Install

 `yarn add gatsby-plugin-scroll-reveal`